 The path coefficient for the relationship between education and access to finance is not significant.
 This may be associated with the informal nature of the sector and its dominance by retailers of low educational background.
 Whereas literature underscores the importance of higher education, one does not need a degree to aim for and achieve economic success hence access to finance in the retail sector of Accra Metropolis.
 If owners/managers can produce the relevant security required by external fund providers, the required funds are released.
-A female respondent from the focus group discussion had this to say:

-The banks always ask me to present a business plan.
-My parents did not send me to school so I don't know what it is and what it means.
+A female respondent from the focus group discussion had this to say: The banks always ask me to present a business plan.
+My parents did not send me to school so I don't know what it is parents did not send me to school so I don't know what it is and what it means.
+I have employed a graduate from the and what it means.
 I have employed a graduate from the university who does that for me.
 I'm able to access my loan afterwards.
 I don't need education to access finance.
+In this after wards.
+I don't need education to access finance.
 In this kind of business, if you have money you can get the right people to work for you.

 The results also showed an insignificant negative relationship between experience and access to finance.
 Contrary to expectation, owners/managers' experience had no effect on access to finance.
-This finding suggests that experience possessed by owners/managers in the metropolis might not include experience in accessing finance.
-In other words, even though owners/managers might have managed their businesses for a number of years, they may not have the ability to access finance, to achieve low costs of accessing outside finance, or to accommodate financial accessing procedures.
+This finding suggests that experience possessed by owners/managers in the metropolis might not include though even words, other finance.
+In accessing owners/managers might have managed their businesses for a number of years, they may not have the ability to access finance, to achieve low costs of accessing outside finance, or to accommodate financial accessing procedures.